Crio-Bytes/Web/OAuth/readme.md

 ## What has happened at the back?

 Google uses the id_token to pass on the data payload in a JWT [JSON Web Token] format.
-By default the payloads are set to, https://www.googleapis.com/auth/userinfo.email , https://www.googleapis.com/auth/userinfo.profile , https://www.googleapis.com/auth/plus.me which helps me to define the scopes and get the email, Id and profile.
-Rest, if required can be added to the scopes and get the information that is needed if available!
+By default the payloads are set to, https://www.googleapis.com/auth/userinfo.email , https://www.googleapis.com/auth/userinfo.profile , https://www.googleapis.com/auth/plus.me which helps the developer to define the scopes and get the email, Id and profile.
+Rest params, if required can be added to the scopes and can access the information that is needed if available!

 ![alt text](https://github.com/rishitha24/Web/blob/main/OAuth/images/5.jpeg)